eungella-io/Killara/CONTRIBUTING.md

 # How to Contribution

 Make sure you have [Git](https://git-scm.com/), [Node](https://nodejs.org/en/) and [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/) installed on your machine.
 You can use [NVM](https://github.com/nvm-sh/nvm) to manage your node versions.
-Also you need to install [Tauri CLI](https://tauri.app/v1/guides/getting-started/setup/html-css-js#create-the-rust-project)
+Also you need to install [Tauri CLI](https://tauri.app/v1/guides/getting-started/setup/html-css-js#create-the-rust-project).
+You may also need the [GitHub CLI](https://github.com/cli/cli).

 1. Fork the repo
 2. Clone your fork